matkoniecz/taginfo_api_wrapper_in_python/README.md

 Note that the taginfo API is intended for the use of the OpenStreetMap community.
 Do not use it for other purposes. ([source](https://wiki.openstreetmap.org/wiki/Taginfo/API)) As taginfo is open source you can deploy own service of needed.

+# Installation

+Like any other python package: `pip install taginfo`

 # Examples
 <!-- in case of editing or adding samples here, change also tests -->